wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 1. If you are not already married, are you planning to get married within the next few years?
 2. I love going to the cinema with my partner, do you?
 3. Do you have a good time with your partner?
-4. Would you go to relate if you had problems in your relationship?
+4. Would you go to Relate if you had problems in your relationship?
 5. When and how did you meet your partner?
 6. Do you earn more money that your partner?